 You pour the coolant into the radiator reservoir.
 As the engine runs, coolant circulates through the engine and back through the radiator.
 The coolant also keeps the engine from freezing up.
 You should never put water directly into the reservoir because it can freeze when the temperatures drop.
 It also doesn’t contain the same thickness as the coolant that is required.

-The regular coolant flush helps to keep the system running as it should.
+A regular coolant flush helps to keep the system running as it should.
 You might consider a coolant flush every 30,000 miles or two to three years.

 3. Transmission Fluid